 It involves lots of regulation and paperwork

 C corps have to follow many regulations at the federal, state, and local level.
 If you incorporate as one, you’ll probably have to do a lot more paperwork than you would operating a partnership or sole proprietorship.
 Remember that when you incorporate, that’s a whole new set of financial and tax records that you have to keep track of, which could suck up a lot of your time.

 It might cost you more in taxes

-Incorporation can actually leave some business owners with an increased tax burden.
+Incorporation can actually leave some business owners spending more on business taxes.
 Corporations don’t have access to the same credits that individuals have on their personal tax return, and if you incorporate, you can’t reduce your personal income by any losses you sustain—you’ll have to carry them forward into another tax year.

 Because they’re taxed separately from their owners, C corps also pay taxes twice: once at the corporate level, and again at the personal level when it pays out dividends to its owners.
 If you own a C corp and intend on distributing dividends, you might be able to cut down your tax bill by filing for S corporation status.

 What is an S corporation?